TLP-COI/awesome-tlp/readme.md

 - 📃(online resource & slide deck) [Text as Data: the Road to Technical Language Processing](https://tlp-coi.github.io/text-data-course/home.html) - Online course for "Text as Data: the Road to Technical Language Processing" developed by Rachael Sexton.
 - 📃(slide deck & recording)[Technical Language Processing tutorial](https://phm2023.phmsociety.org/tutorials/) - Tutorial for Technical Language Processing at Prognostics & Health Management (PHM) Society Conference 2023, contains slide deck, recording in 3 parts as well as notebook for getting started using the Excavator dataset.
 - 📃(online media) [An Introduction to Technical Language Processing: Unlocking Maintenance Knowledge.](https://www.amtonline.org/article/an-introduction-to-technical-language-processing-unlocking-maintenance) - Overview talk about TLP with examples.

+### TLP Benchmark Datasets
+- 🗄️📃 (and leaderboard)[DesignQA](https://design-qa.github.io/) - DesignQA is a benchmark for evaluating proficiency of multimodel LLMs (MLLMs) in comprehending and applying engineering requirements in technical documentation.
+Two (of the 6) benchmarks are also applicable to LLM's.
+- 🗄️ [FMC-MWO2KG](https://paperswithcode.com/dataset/fmc-mwo2kg) - FMC-MWO2KG (The MWO2KG Failure Mode Classification Dataset) comprises 502 observation and label pairs for training, 62 pairs for validation and 62 pairs for testing.

 ## TLP Resources